hrgdavor/jscadui/apps/engine-test/README.md

 This is a test app for different aspects of JSCAD UI.

-It can run multiple engines in parallel or siongle engine on/off to be able to sometimes test faster (running only one engine) or to test multiple engines to compare performance or compare any display differences between them.
+It can run multiple engines in parallel or single engine on/off to be able to sometimes test faster (running only one engine) or to test multiple engines to compare performance or compare any display differences between them.